 Base Salary.
 Base salary represents that portion of compensation that is designed to provide the executive with a stable and predictable cash payment at a level that is competitive with other similarly situated companies.
 In establishing base salary levels for executives and other members of the management team, the committee has used compensation consultant data, taking into account such factors as competitive industry salaries, general and regional economic conditions, and the size and geographic differences of "peer" companies against which the Partnership is compared.
 Using that data, the committee attempts to tailor our executives' base compensation to each executive's scope of responsibilities, individual performance, and contribution to our organization.
 If adjustments in base salary are made, they are usually effective March 1 of each year, unless circumstances warrant otherwise.
 The Partnership's named executive officers received no additional increase in base salary for 2012 or 2013.
 In March 2014, Mr. Ringo received an increase in base salary of 2%.
 In December, Mr. Ringo received an additional increase in conjunction with his promotion, on a permanent basis, to President and Chief Executive Officer.
-In June 2014, the Partnership promoted two new named executive officers: Kevin C. Bates to the position of Vice President of Timberland Investments and Jonathan P. Rose to the position of Vice President - Real Estate.
-Messrs.
-Bates and Rose received increases in their base salary as a result of these promotions.
-Mr. Rose retains his title as President of the Partnership's wholly-owned real estate subsidiary.
+In June 2014, the Partnership promoted two new named executive officers: Kevin C. Bates to the position of Vice President of Timberland Investments and Jonathan P. Rose to the position of Vice President of Timberland Investments and estate subsidiary.
 Their salary amounts were determined by reviewing market data for similar positions and consulting with a compensation advisory firm.